 The Reading Achievement Plan is in full alignment with the One Plan goals and action steps.
-Much of the content in this reading achievement plan is also addressed in each student's RIMP plan as developed by the goals of the school as well as the staff's analysis of the student diagnostic results.
-The alignment of the RIMP and the One Plan to this plan allows the school to focus on the main strategies which will lead to a more focused, goal-orientated plan for student academic progress.
+The alignment of the One Plan to this plan allows the school to focus on the main strategies and action steps which lead to a more focused, goal-orientated plan for student academic progress.
 The Reading Achievement Plan's focus on data analysis, instructional enhancement and professional development of instructional staff will lead to an overall improvement in high quality instructional planning and delivery, and student academic results.
 The concentrated alignment with all school plans that includes a large focus on Early Literacy, will ensure that all stakeholders are focused on the same goals that will lead to overall student literacy proficiency.